kenaniah/ruby-parser/README.md

 The `Input` type can be extended to track a boolean field that denotes whether the parser's input is complete or partial (such as within IRB's REPL).
-Combinators that may be partially completed (such as open strings, arrays, etc.) can additionally return a `Token::IncompleteInput` on the end of their token stream in partial mode to signal that the token has not been completed by the end of the user's input.
+Combinators that may be partially completed (such as open strings, arrays, etc.) can additionally return a `Node::IncompleteInput` on the end of their token stream in partial mode to signal that the token has not been completed by the end of the user's input.

 I'm not yet sure if start / end tokens should be used for complex objects, but